Religion in Benin: Faiths

-African Traditional Religion
+African traditional religions

-Among the most practised African Traditional Religions in Benin is the Vodun system of belief which originated in this area of Africa.
+Among the most practiced African traditional religions in Benin is the Vodun system of belief which originated in this area of Africa.

-Other African Traditional Religions are practiced in the Atakora (Atakora and Donga provinces) and Vodun and Orisha or Orisa veneration among the Yoruba and Tado peoples is prevalent in the centre and south of the country.
+Other African traditional religions are practiced in the Atakora (Atakora and Donga provinces) and Vodun and Orisha (or Orisa) veneration among the Yoruba and Tado peoples is prevalent in the centre and south of the country.
 The town of Ouidah on the central coast is the spiritual centre of Beninese Vodun.

 The Tado and the Yoruba Orisha pantheons correspond closely: